 One of the main reasons that I went out west this spring was to photograph the endangered Greater Sage Grouse.
-In mid April the males gather on leks to dance and call in the hopes of attracting females to mate with.
+In mid-April, the males gather on leks to dance and call in the hopes of attracting females to mate with.

 Here is a series of shots showing the male calling.
 I checked the time stamp in the metadata for these images and the span of time between the first shot in the series and the last is less than a second (my camera takes 8 frames per second).
 So this action is happening very quickly.